CRM Manager job description

 Career path & progression

-There has been a growing demand for CRM professionals over the last few years as businesses prioritise retention.
-The boom in loyalty schemes has forced brands to adapt their marketing strategies to keep up with the competition.
-As a result, CRM specialists are no longer limited to email marketing and have a real opportunity to change the marketing game.
+There's been a growing demand for CRM professionals as businesses prioritise retention.
+The boom in loyalty schemes has re-shaped the responsibilities of CRM specialists.
+No longer limited to email marketing, they have a real opportunity to change the marketing game.

-When they're ready to progress in their careers, a CRM Manager might pursue the following roles.
+When ready to progress their careers, a CRM Manager might pursue the following roles.

 With experience as a Manager, candidates can move into a senior role, such as the Head of CRM job title.
 Here they'll manage the CRM strategy, maximise consumer retention and identify ways to acquire new customers inline with business goals.
 In this senior role, they will manage and develop a team of CRM specialists.